 Venezuela: the state is maximizing control on information

 Hostile speech, raided homes and offices, arbitrary arrests, the independent media in Latin America are suffering from a massive crackdown, even forcing some of them to work from exile.
 How do they get on?
-In this series we discuss the situation in five Latin American countries with Manon Muti, Latin America Programme Coordinator.
+In this series we discuss the situation in four Latin American countries with Manon Muti, Latin America Programme Coordinator.
 Today: Venezuela.

 Manon Muti, who is in contact with our partners on the ground on a daily basis, and coordinates the projects to support and sustain independent media in Latin-America, sees that there is a very strong authoritarian trend going on in Latin-American countries, exacerbated by the Covid-19 crisis.
 And Venezuela is a good example.
 In ARTICLE 19’s global freedom of expression report, Venezuela, together with Nicaragua and Cuba, is deemed as a country where freedom of expression is “in crisis”.
 On the RSF Press Freedom Index, the country ranks 148 out of 180.